Open-MBEE/mms-alfresco/mms-ent/docs/SingleServerDeploy.md

 ## Installing Alfresco on Tomcat

 See: [Alfresco Documentation on Installation](https://docs.alfresco.com/5.1/concepts/master-ch-install.html)
+* if using the simple installer, get the installer from [here](https://sourceforge.net/projects/alfresco/files/Alfresco%20201604%20Community/)

 ## Installing MMS
 1. Grab the latest mms-amp and mms-share-amp from the github release page: